beckn/dhp-reference-bap/docker-setup/README.md

 # dhp-reference-bap
 Reference BAP using DHP created from BIAB reference BAP.

-We will need to EC2 machines for two setups one for API Layer and another for UI Layer.
+We will need to provision two EC2 machines for two setups one for API Layer and another for UI Layer.

 > **Prereuisites for EC2 Machines:**
 >